 The Canon 6D was released in 2012.
 I bought mine in 2014.
 When it was released it was a great camera.

-8 years on from its release, I am asking the question “Is the Canon 6D still worth buying in 2020?”
-And the answer?
-Of course it is – time does not make a camera rubbish.
-In this post I am going to tell you why the Canon 6D is still worth buying, giving you a great, economical route into full frame photography and great image capture capabilities.
+In this post I am going to tell you why the Canon 6D is still well worth buying, giving you a great, economical route into full frame photography and great image capture capabilities.

-My Canon 6D took great photos in 2013, and took great photos this week.
+My Canon 6D took great photos in 2014, and took great photos the other week.

 In this post I tell you what I think about my wonderful Canon 6D, and at the end tell you want I would replace the Canon 6D with when it finally falls over for good – I have to accept that my Canon 6D is not going to last forever – and this makes me sad!

 I also point you in the direction of some other stuff that I have written that I think will be of interest to you.

 There are lots of affiliate links – if you click on one of these you will be taken to the product in Amazon.
 And if you buy that product I get a small commission, and you get my thanks!

 What about progress and technological advances?

 Despite all the technological advances that can be found in shiny new cameras the Canon 6D is still a great camera.
 And just because other cameras have advanced significantly since 2012 this does not automatically make the Canon 6D over the hill, past it’s sell by date, irrelevant or obsolete.